DigitalFabricationLab-NYIT-SoAD/resources/CNCmills/README.md

 ### Required Orientation / Training
 * Students must complete the SoAD Fab Lab Orientation before using the lab space for the first time.
-This can be done online online or in person on a walk-in basis.
+This can be done online on Canvas or in-person on a walk-in basis
-	* Students without a Lab Sticker must also receive shop training
+   * Students without a Lab Sticker must also receive in-person shop training

 * Students must review the [CNC User Guide](https://github.com/DigitalFabricationLab-NYIT-SoAD/resources/blob/main/UserGuides/CNCmills.md) before attending their first CAM appointment.